Day 3

 Example Figure

 Run the example below.
-It should result in a line graph showing biomass over time, including a reference line for the biomass unfished.
+It should result in a line graph showing spawning biomass over time, including a reference line for the spawning biomass at msy.

 dat = petrale,